 |Can chance grip type|

-The most crucial thing is to determine which of these advantages are more important for you because we all have different needs.
+The most crucial thing is to determine which of these advantages is more important for you because we all have different needs.

 Now let us look at the disadvantages of the two types of bikes: